HealthShare Health Connect Cloud Reference Information

 When you create an interoperability production, the Cloud Services Portal also creates a namespaceOpens in a new tab for the production, which includes a database for the code and data for that production.
 After creating a production, you can configure and manageOpens in a new tab it using the Management Portal.

-If your Health Connect Cloud deployment was created with the High Availability configuration, the databases for your interoperability productions (as well as the REPO database) are automatically mirrored to the backup server.
+If your Health Connect Cloud deployment was created with the High Availability configuration, the databases for your interoperability productions are automatically mirrored to the backup server.

 If your Health Connect Cloud deployment was created with a Message Bank, all of the messages processed by each production, as well as any event log entries, are stored in the Default Message Bank.
 For details on creating additional Message Banks, see Create a Message Bank.